Delivering quality aged care services

 If a care recipient’s safety, health or wellbeing is at risk, the Commission will treat the failure as a serious risk.

 Find out more about non-compliance with the standards.

 The National Aged Care Mandatory Quality Indicator Program is for government-subsidised residential aged care services.

 Under this program, you must report to the Department of Health on 3 quality indicators.
 They are:

 This program can help you to carry out continuous quality improvement.

-Approved providers must minimise the use of chemical or physical restraints in residential aged care.
+Approved providers must minimise the use of restrictive practices in residential aged care.
 You must also meet specific requirements before you can use them.

 Serious Incident Response Scheme (SIRS)